ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/webapps-intro-part-1-flask-getting-started.md

 * Make a directory in your SPIS account called web-app-intro
 * As a reminder, the command is mkdir web-app-intro
 * Then, cd into that directory
-* Open up IDLE, because we are going to write some code.
+* Open up gvim, because we are going to write some code.

 Put these lines of code in a file called hello.py